touchlab/Kermit/README.md

 ## Kermit Stripper

 For some situations, disabling logging is desirable.
 For example, when building release versions of apps.
-You can disable logging by defining minSeverity on the logging config, but you can also run a compiler plugin an strip out logging calls entirely.
+You can disable logging by defining minSeverity on the logging config, but you can also run a compiler plugin and strip out logging calls entirely.

 To run the log stripper, add the classpath to your buildscript: